wpswings/wallet-system-for-woocommerce/README.txt

 * Merchants can add transaction details while editing the wallet balance of users in bulk or individually and underline the purpose of credit or debit.
 * The admin can restrict any particular wallet user from using the Add Balance, Wallet Transfer, and Wallet Withdrawal Request features at once.
 * Allow customers to earn wallet credit on daily login, signup, and submitting reviews on your product pages.
-* If the WooCommerce wallet amount is greater than the order total, it will work as a payment option and show in the payment method selection.
+* If the WooCommerce wallet amount exceeds the order total, it will work as a payment option and show in the payment method selection.
 * If the WooCommerce wallet amount is less than the order total, customers can use it to pay a total or partial amount to buy products.
-* Implement a wallet cashback system cart-wise and category-wise and send all types of cashback rewards into users’ wallets.
+* Implement a digital wallet cashback system cart-wise and category-wise and send all cashback rewards into users’ wallets.
 * Both debtor and creditor email ids are shown in the transactions table to customers.

 ==  THE WORDPRESS WALLET PLUGIN MEETS YOUR REQUIREMENT, SO ==